Tampa Felony DUI Attorney

 DUI Involving Death: DUI Manslaughter

-- Fourth DUI conviction or more: Mandatory permanent license revocation (though a hardship reinstatement could be available after five years; the timing for license revocation starts after any jail or prison sentence has been completed)
+- Fourth DUI Conviction or More: Mandatory permanent license revocation (though a hardship reinstatement could be available after five years; the timing for license revocation starts after any jail or prison sentence has been completed)

 Driving on a Suspended License

 We wanted to take a moment to discuss driving on a suspended license after a DUI.
 We bring this up because many Florida drivers are tempted to drive after a DUI suspension or revocation.
-Please be aware that even if someone is found guilty of a misdemeanor DUI, if they drive on a suspended license after a DUI or after DUI manslaughter, they are guilty of a third-degree felony.
+Please be aware that even if someone is found guilty of a misdemeanor DUI, if they drive on a suspended license after a DUI or after DUI manslaughter, they can be found guilty of a third-degree felony.

 Take Charge of Your Felony DUI Case

 Regardless of the exact reason for your charges, a felony DUI is always a serious matter.
-Our Tampa defense attorneys understand the freedoms at stake when facing a felony charge and are committed to doing whatever it takes to defend our clients' rights.
-We may challenge your breathalyzer results or contest the probable cause behind your arrest.
-In any case, our legal team knows how to provide the unflinching representation you need.
-If you have been charged with drinking and driving, contact an attorney.
-Our Tampa law firm has successfully defended clients in more than 7,000 cases and has built a reputation for hard-hitting DUI defense.
+As a skilled Tampa felony DUI lawyer, Jeff Paulk understands the freedoms at stake when you are facing a felony charge.
+He is committed to doing whatever it takes to defend your rights.
+This may include challenging your breathalyzer results or contesting the validity of your arrest.
+In any case, our firm knows how to provide the unflinching representation you need.

 -